briansongdev/ihsmobile/README.md

 - Change Dialogs to Modals (under React Navigation)
 - Toggle showing of grades (ON/OFF)
 - Display X items at a time
-- Move online to offline toggle (so everything is stored in end user's phone)
+- Move online to offline toggle (so everything is stored in end user's phone).
+Add options to Backup Profile to Cloud, Load Profile from Cloud, and Delete Backup in Cloud.
+To suggest a club, must be Backed up to Cloud.
 - Fix Android Notifications (test on KFire HD)
 - Release on Apple Store
 - Release on Play Store